Chiral Metal-Based Luminophores for Multi-Field Responsive Bistable Switches

 Ultimate Aim

 The ultimate aim is to construct a multifunctional CL-switch bearing at least two properties from the set of SMM, ferroelectricity, and photoswitchability.
-This will open a gateway to a multi-state memory effect induced by dual or triple physical stimuli with the PL/CPL output.
+It will open a gateway to a multi-state memory effect induced by dual or triple physical stimuli with the PL/CPL output.

 Project Focus